thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 ### General Commands

-- `build` bundles the project using the serverless packaging serverless.
-The produced artifacts will ship bundles shipped to AWS on deployment.
+- `build` bundles the project using the Serverless Framework's out of the box `package` command.
+The produced artifacts will be shipped to AWS on deployment.
 You can optionally pass `--analyze <function name>` to run the bundle analyzer and visualize the results to understand your handler bundles.
 - `deploy` ships the project to the configured AWS account using the Serverless Framework CLI command.
 - `start` runs the `serverless-offline` provided server for local development and testing.
 Be sure to have the local docker infrastructure running to emulate the related services.
 - `test` runs `jest` under the hood.
 - `lint` runs `eslint` under the hood.
-You can use all the eslint available command line arguments.
+You can use all the available eslint command line arguments.
 To lint the entire project, run `npm run lint .`, or equivalent.
 You can affix `--fix` to auto-correct linting issues that eslint can handle.
 - `format:check` runs prettier format checking on all project files.
 - `format:write` runs prettier format writing on all project files.